spacemeshos/protocol/hare/FAQ.md

 ---

-Q: Round 2: what is `equivocation` - it is not previosuly defined.
+Q: Round 2: what is `equivocation` - it is not previously defined.
 Please define.. what does it mean to detect and equivocation?

 A: Equivocation, generally means that someone tried to present more than one truth.
 Specifically itis used to describe a malicious leader that sends more than one proposal to the network - that is called leader equivocation or proposal equivocation.
 This behavior can be broaden to other message types, for example pre-round messages.